-- 1.1 Bradgate Education Partnership and Mercenfeld Primary School fully recognises the contribution it can make to protect children and support pupils in school.
-The aim of the policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive climate. - 1.2 The pupils' welfare is of paramount importance, therefore safeguarding our pupils is the priority of Bradgate Education Partnership and Mercenfeld Primary School.
-This is reflected throughout Trust and school policies and is embedded into school life. - 1.3 The policy aims to support all workers involved with the Trust and Mercenfeld Primary School and outline the responsibilities and expectations of all when it comes to the safeguarding and welfare of our pupils.
+Bradgate Education Partnership and Mercenfeld Primary School fully recognises the contribution it can make to protect children and support pupils in school.
+The Head Teacher and Designated Safeguarding Lead (DSL) are responsible for overseeing the fostering of good practice and an honest, open, caring and supportive environment.
+The Head Teacher and DSL should take lead responsibility for the safeguarding and child protection (including online safety) at the school.

+- 1.1 Pupils' welfare is of paramount importance, therefore safeguarding our pupils is the priority of Bradgate Education Partnership and Mercenfeld Primary School.
+This is reflected throughout Trust and school policies and is embedded into school life. - 1.2 The policy aims to support all workers involved with the Trust and Mercenfeld Primary School and outline the responsibilities and expectations of all when it comes to the safeguarding and welfare of our pupils.